the genius twitter account turning paparazzi shots into masterpieces

-When Elise, Chloe Esslemont and Mayanne Soret started the Twitter account as a "labour of love" in December, they had no idea their hobby would be so successful, but just a few months later they've amassed over 10,000 followers.
-"At first we were followed by our friends and our mums and that's it", says Elise, who's just finished studying History of Art at University of Edinburgh.
+When Elise, Chloe Esslemont, and Mayanne Soret started the Twitter account as a "labor of love" in December, they had no idea their hobby would be so successful, but just a few months later they've amassed over 10,000 followers.
+"At first we were followed by our friends and our moms and that's it", says Elise, who's just finished studying History of Art at University of Edinburgh.
 "The fact that's grown and people are enjoying it is lovely.
 At least now we know we're not the only ones who want to see a wasted 00s Paris Hilton compared to a Rosetti."

-Their labour of love, Tabloidarthistory, is the Twitter account celebrating the beauty and artistry in pop culture moments, whether that's comparing North West to a Velasquez painting, or finding the haunting similarities between Munch's The Scream and Marcel off of Love Island's facial expressions.
+Their labor of love, Tabloidarthistory, is the Twitter account celebrating the beauty and artistry in pop culture moments, whether that's comparing North West to a Velasquez painting, or finding the haunting similarities between Munch's The Scream and Marcel off of Love Island's facial expressions.
 And frankly, the account is a masterpiece itself.
-We slid into their DMs to ask the girls celebrating low-brow pictures in a high brow way about art, feminism and why we're so entranced by Kardashian selfies.
+We slid into their DMs to ask the girls celebrating low-brow pictures in a high-brow way about art, feminism, and why we're so entranced by Kardashian selfies.